 The failure of any of our insurance subsidiaries to meet its applicable RBC and LICAT requirements or minimum capital and surplus requirements could subject it to further examination or corrective action imposed by insurance regulators, including limitations on its ability to write additional business, supervision by regulators or seizure or liquidation.
 Any corrective action imposed could have a material adverse effect on our business, financial condition and results of operations.
 A decline in RBC or LICAT also limits the ability of our insurance subsidiaries to pay dividends or make distributions and could be a factor in causing ratings agencies to downgrade the financial strength ratings of all our insurance subsidiaries.
-Such downgrades would have an adverse effect on our ability to write new insurance policies and, therefore, could have a material adverse effect on our ability to write new insurance policies and, therefore, could have a material adverse effect on our ability to write new insurance policies and, therefore, could have a material adverse effect on our ability to write new insurance policies and, therefore, could have a material adverse effect on our ability to write new insurance policies and, therefore, could have a material adverse effect on our ability to write new insurance policies and, therefore, could have a material adverse effect on our ability to write new insurance policies and, therefore, could have a material adverse effect on our business, financial condition and results of operations.
+Such downgrades would have an adverse effect on our ability to write new insurance policies and, therefore, could have a material adverse effect on our business, financial condition and results of operations.